-The forced relocation led many Japanese young people like: R. A. Sasaki, Miné Okubo, and Yoshiko Uchida to turn to art, journals, and letters to compile the effects the movement had on Japanese family structure and their own dreams of education or social advancement.
+The forced relocation led Japanese young people like Miné Okubo and Yoshiko Uchida to turn to art, journals, and letters to compile the effects the movement had on Japanese family structure and their own dreams of education or social advancement.
 These forms of communication expressed a worry for their people, confusing and hurt over being sent to internment camps, and the desire to still support the America they had been born into.
-R. A. Sasaki captures this desire in her short story American Fish.
+This extended into subsequent post-war Sansei generations as well.
+R. A. Sasaki, a third-generation San Franciscan, captured this desire in her short story American Fish.
 The main character, Mrs. Hayashi, is asked by an old acquaintance, Mrs. Nakamoto, why Mrs. Hayashi’s parents stayed in the United States after Pearl Harbor.
 Mrs. Hayashi answered simply, “I guess they knew that we, I mean my brothers and sisters and I would never want to go to Japan.
 I mean we were born here.
 We belonged here.
 And they wanted the family to stay together.”

 Despite their circumstances, Japanese-American youth held on to the hope of an America that offered opportunity.
 They created from scratch, along with teachers and administrators, a successful school with limited resources.
 In fact, many of the students complained in interviews later in life about the lack of credible teachers and resources.
 The draw to a world they had grown up in, like Yoshiko Uchida who continually applied to go to college while in Topaz, highlighted the difficult situation these Japanese Americans were in.
 They believed in a nation who could give them everything, but were left to wonder why they were building their own prison walls when they were more than willing to fight for the nation that they were both “born” to and “belonged” in.